zmc/ceph-devstack/README.md

 ```

 Once you have this running, share a screenshot with the mentors.

-We will update the next task here shortly.
+##### Task 2

+Right now, we cannot determine if the test run was successful or not from the output of "teuthology" container logs.
+We would need to look at logs archive (particularly `teuthology.log` file) to see if the test passed successfully.

+Implement a new ceph-devstack command to locate / display `teuthology.log` log file of a test run.
+By default, test logs are found at `~/.local/share/ceph-devstack`, but this path can be configurable.
+Log archives are stored as `<run-name>/<job-id>/teuthology.log`.

+By default, this command should locate logs of most recent test run, and dumps logs if there is only one job.
+If multiple jobs are found in a run, alert the user and ask them to choose a job.

+We can determine "latest run" by parsing datetime in the run name.

+Also add a flag to this command to output filename (full path) instead of contents of logfile.

+##### BONUS

+Write unit tests for the above feature.

+#### Connect

 Feel free to reach out to us on the [#gsoc-2025-teuthology](https://ceph-storage.slack.com/archives/C08GR4Q8YS0) Slack channel under ceph-storage.slack.com.
+Use slack invite link at the bottom of [this page](https://ceph.io/en/community/connect/) to join ceph-storage.slack.com workspace.